Set up a static website with Cloud Files

 Note: All of the CDN URLs for your container are displayed.
 For HTML pages and pictures, use the HTTP link to access your static website.
 If you want to be securely connected to your site, use the HTTPS link.

-If you want to make the URL of your static website more user friendly, you can set up a CNAME record with your DNS registrar.
+If you want to make the URL of your static website more user friendly, you can set up a CNAME record with your Domain Name System (DNS) registrar.
 In order to do so, you need to copy the target (domain) from your static website container.
 To find your target, perform the following steps:

 In the Cloud Files/Containers list, click the gear icon next to your static website container and select View Website Settings.